eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/introduction.md

 - **OEM, TIER-X @ Early product development phase:** Components can be optimally designed using digital prototypes and simulations based on usage data and models.

-- **OEM, TIER-X @ Offer phase:** Suppliers can enhance their products with value-added services like health monitoring and remaining useful life calculation making them more attractive for their customers.
+- **OEM, TIER-X @ Offer phase:** Suppliers can enhance their products with value-added services like health monitoring and Remaining useful Life calculation making them more attractive for their customers.

 - **OEM, TIER-X @ Usage phase:** Precise monitoring of product health and residuals value helps enable predictive maintenance, optimized operations and end-of-life decision making.

-- **Car dealers and automotive clubs @ usage phase:** Further interpreting the Remaining Useful Life calculation for a vehicle evaluation and offer it as vehicle-related services for their end customers and fleet operators.
+- **Car dealers and automotive clubs @ usage phase:** Further interpreting the Remaining useful Life calculation for a vehicle evaluation and offer it as vehicle-related services for their end customers and fleet operators.

 - **Car dealers and automotive clubs @ Recycling phase:** An accurate residual value analysis allows optimal dismantling, reuse and recycling.